smatechnologies/ibmi-export-import/README.md

 # IBMi Export-Import
-The OpCon IBM i Agent Data Export/Import process allows the client to Export LSAM master records groups from a test machine that will be transferred to one or many production machines based on the configuration of the OpCon Machine Group, and imported on each machine using the LSAM Import process.
+The OpCon IBM i Agent Data Export/Import process enables the client to define an automatic process that exports LSAM master records groups from a test machine, then transfers them to one or many production machines based on the configuration of the OpCon Machine Group, and finally imports them on each machine using the LSAM Import process.

 # Prerequisites
 * OpCon IBM i Agent 18.1